RaymondA-A/RaymondA-A/README.md

 ### Hi there 👋
 Raymond is an aspiring data analyst with an keen sense of interest in python.
+Currently studying Computer Science at Kibo School of Technology, I plan to be a key industry player and also train young people to become more if not better than me.

 <!--
 **RaymondA-A/RaymondA-A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.